groupdocs/docs.groupdocs.com/content/editor-net/developer-guide/advanced-usage/working-with-presentations/_index.md

 productName: GroupDocs.Editor for .NET
 hideChildren: False
 ---

-# Working with Presentations

-## Working with Presentations

 > This example demonstrates standard open-edit-save cycle with Presentation documents, using different options on every step.

 #### Introduction